-This week many children are celebrating books and reading by dressing up as their favourite characters and holding book related events in school.
-Many authors and illustrators have been visiting schools or doing Skype visits – it’s a real celebration of books, you can find out more about World Book Day on the website.
-There are digital events taking place all week.
+During World Book Day week many children will be celebrating books, stories and reading by dressing up as their favourite characters and holding book related events in school.
+Many authors and illustrators visit schools or do Skype visits – the week is a real celebration of books.
+You can find out more about World Book Day on the website and there are also digital events taking place.

 Books and reading play a huge role in our house, we have read to our daughter since she was a baby and she’s now a huge bookworm.
 We have always read regularly in front of her to role model our love of reading (one of my favourite parental activities!) which has had a very positive influence.
 However, many children don’t have parents who read regularly to them or in front of them so World Book Day aims to enthuse new readers as well as celebrate those who already enjoy reading.

-Many stories include characters that are great role models for loving stories and reading.
+Many stories include characters that are great role models for reading and loving stories and wordplay.
 We’ve made a list of our favourite books about books, stories and reading.
 Do you have any favourite books to add?

 The Bear and her Book celebrates the brilliance of books – it’s the perfect picture book for bear lovers and book lovers!
 The Bear takes her ‘Bear’s Big Book of Being Wise’ on a long journey and as well as helping her to solve problems it helps her to make new friends along the way.